Turkey rescuers preparing complex effort to retrieve ill American from Morca Cave

 Rescuers in Turkey are preparing a complex effort to reach an American who has fallen ill and has been trapped in a cave since Saturday, officials said.

-Caver Marc Dickey, 40, is inside the Morca Cave, at a campsite around 3,400 feet from the entrance, according to the Turkish Caving Federation, which is assisting in the rescue.
+Caver Mark Dickey, 40, is inside the Morca Cave, at a campsite around 3,400 feet from the entrance, according to the Turkish Caving Federation, which is assisting in the rescue.

 The Hungarian Cave Rescue Service said it received a call on Saturday saying a caver inside the around 4,100-foot deep cave was suffering gastrointestinal bleeding and needed help.

-Note: CORRECTION (Sept.
-6, 2023, 10:30 p.m.
-ET): A previous version of this article misspelled the name of the caver.
-He is Mark Dickey not Marc.